 - What is it?
 Conversational marketing is the use of chatbots, live chat and social monitoring to build real conversations and relationships with clients and customers.

 - When to use it: This is definitely a case of choosing your conversational marketing battles.
 You have to be real and not overbearing or redundant.
 So how do you make a chatbot sound real?
 Do your research.
-Tools such as Drift and HubSpot Conversations can give you a great start in this arena.
+Tools such as Drift, HubSpot Conversations and other chatbot platforms can give you a great start in this arena.